 Do People on Dialysis Need Copper?

-People with kidney disease who are on dialysis might be at risk for copper deficiency.
-They may need copper supplements, but only under medical supervision.
+People on dialysis may be at risk for copper deficiency and could require supplementation—but only under medical supervision.

 Quick Overview of Copper